pi-hole/docs/docs/database/gravity/index.md

 `invalid_domains` | integer | No | Number of invalid domains on this list
 `status` | integer | No | `1` = List download was successful, `2` = List unchanged upstream, Pi-hole used a local copy, `3` = List unavailable, Pi-hole used a local copy, `4` = List unavailable, there is no local copy of this list available on your Pi-hole

-## Gravity Table (`gravity`)
+## Gravity Tables (`gravity` and `antigravity`)

-The `gravity` table consists of the domains that have been processed by Pi-hole's `gravity` (`pihole -g`) command.
-The domains in this list are the collection of domains sourced from the configured sources (see the [`adlist` table](index.md#adlist-table-adlist).
+The `gravity` and `antigravity` table consists of the domains that have been processed by Pi-hole's `gravity` (`pihole -g`) command.
+The domains in this list are the collection of domains sourced from the configured sources (see the [`adlist` table](index.md#adlist-table-adlist)).

-During each run of `pihole -g`, this table is flushed and completely rebuilt from the newly obtained set of domains to be blocked.
+During each run of `pihole -g`, these tables are flushed and completely rebuilt from the newly obtained set of domains to be blocked or allowed.

 Label | Type | Content
 ----- | ---- | -------
-`domain` | text | Blocked domain compiled from adlist referenced by `adlist_id` `adlist_id` | integer | ID associated to adlists in table `adlist`
+`domain` | text | Domain compiled from subscribed list referenced by `adlist_id` `adlist_id` | integer | ID associated to subscribed list in table `adlist`

-Uniqueness is enforced on pairs of (`domain`, `adlist_id`).
+Uniqueness is enforced on pairs of (`domain`, `adlist_id`) in both tables.
 In other words: domains can be added multiple times, however, only when they are referencing different adlists as their origins.

 ## Client table (`client`)